Penang rummy: Declare Dead

 When a player can neither meld nor lay-off when it comes to their turn, they have to Declare "Dead".
 The game still goes on for the rest of the players, but the player participates no further in the rest of that game.

 The effect is that the player can no longer reduce deadwoods in their hand, and therefore stuck with all the points in the dead hand.
 Even subsequently when there are new melds that the player could have been able to lay off more cards, they cannot do so because they are out of the game.
 So it is desirable to delay declaring "Dead" as much as possible.
 In other words, players try very hard to keep their hand alive.

 It is not unusual to see player laying off 3-of-a-kind of Aces in their hand one-by-one, if there is already another existing set of Aces on the table.
 This helps to keep the hand alive for 3 more rounds.
 It is also a common strategy not to meld if one does not have to.
 Melding helps to keep other players alive, which is not desirable for oneself.

-It is worth noting that the most tragic type of "Dead" declaration is failing to get a "passport" right from the beginning.
+A type of "Dead" declaration is failing to get a "passport" right from the beginning.
 In other words, the player does not even get a chance to play in that game round.

 Declare Game

 When a player has gotten rid of all of their cards, they declare "Game" and win the hand.
 This is the same as "Going Out" or "Knocking" in other Rummy variants.
 All other players start to total up the points of their deadwoods, which may include any wildcards.
 They cannot play on even though they still have melds or lay-offs that they can play in hand.

-A player's attempt to keep their hand alive can backfire badly if another player suddenly declares "Game".
-The biggest satisfaction is to catch your opponent holding several wildcards (therefore high points) in his/her hand when one declares "Game".

 Note that in Penang Rummy, it is not unusual to have no one declares "Game".
 Instead, many games end up with 4 players declaring "Dead".
 Therefore, the more realistic strategy is to minimise points in your hand when declaring "Dead".